toirl/plorma/docs/source/userguide/task.rst

 The way Plorma marks a task to be currently under test is to set a new assignee to the task.
-A resolved task which is assigned to someone means that his person will do whatever is needed to make the task proceed into the next state (verfied, closed).
+A resolved task which is assigned to someone means that his person will do whatever is needed to make the task proceed into the next state (verified, closed).
 This can be doing the QA but might also be something different.

 .. index:: Weight of a task